 This book provides a great new thought to understanding why and how customers buy.
 It shows us how despite resources spent on marketing research, it’s a little fact that 80% of offerings fail.
 Why?
 Because patterns have become so predictable.
 The usual and conventional how-to is this: customers want something, a company creates it, but when it’s available – customers don’t buy it.

 This is simply because of the fact that customers don’t actually know what they want.
 Gerald Zaltman gives us an explanation to this puzzle and concludes that, at some point, customers do know.
 But because our own marketing’s most overused tools like surveys, questionnaires, and focus groups have become such conventional practices, they no longer dig deeply enough to help them discover and express what it is they truly want.

 This book is mind-opening, because of the fact that it argues that 95 percent of thinking happens in our unconscious.
 That’s why when it comes down to unearthing your customers’ desires, it requires us to understand so much more than is the “mind of the market”.

 Zaltman offers perpetual insights into what happening within the complicated system of our mind, brain, body, and society.
 He gives us a closer illustration of how leading companies are “mining the unconscious” while providing us with remarkable results due to the following:

 - Development of research questions that speak to our consumers’ unconscious minds.

 - Evocable and valuable meaning through a customer’s brand communications.

 - Measurement of consumer reactions to certain marketing and advertising strategies.

-- The building of what reflects a market to help boost a customer’s satisfaction, loyalty, and sales.
+- The building of what reflects a market helps boost a customer’s satisfaction, loyalty, and sales.

 - Understanding how our own minds work and how we can come up with new creative things.